-This vegan minestrone is made with hearty kohlrabi and briny green olives.
-The soup is brightened by a fresh spinach pesto, stirred in just before serving.
+The chef of Lucky Leek in Berlin, Germany, Josita Hartanto makes her minestrone with hearty kohlrabi and briny green olives.
+The soup is brightened by a fresh pesto, which is stirred in just before serving.

 - Kosher salt and freshly ground black pepper